 Balance at End of Period

 Balance at Beginning of Period

 Amount Authorized by Indenture

-M. C. Name of Related Farty
+The state of the s Name of Related Farty

 NOT APPLICABLE

 The Group has no indebtedness to related parties as at April 30, 2018.

 Berjaya Philippines Inc. and Subsidiaries

 SEC Released Amended SRC Rule 68

 Annex 68-E

 Schedule G - Guarantees of Securities of Other Issuers

 April 30, 2018